bshaffer/oauth2-server-php/README.md

 And then run `composer.phar install`

 > Checkout out the tag `v0.5` will ensure your application doesn't break from backwards-compatibility issues, but also this means you
 > will not receive the latest changes.
-To ride the bleeding edge of development, use `dev-develop` instead.
+To ride the bleeding edge of development, use `develop` instead.

 Get Started
 -----------